frankstallone/f4-api/README.md

 ## Teammates thrive when they…
 1. Push back with evidence, prototypes, or user anecdotes
-2. Send a five-line summary before requesting a meeting
+2. Send a quick summary before requesting a meeting
 3. Turn “learns” into proposals, not complaints
 4. Own the outcome, not just the task
 5. Share their growth goals so I can sponsor them